Spring Cleaning - The right way to get rid of your things and green cleaning

 Zero Waste Hierarchy

-Whether you are working on purging your garage or your wardrobe, there are a few steps you can follow to make the process easier and more environmentally friendly!
+Whether you are working on purging your garage or your wardrobe, here are a few steps to make the process easier while keeping zero waste in mind!

 • Make a pile or a list of all of the items you are considering getting rid of.